 Organic livestock systems, characterized by decreased dependence on fossil fuel-based inputs and more integrated production, could have an interesting role in supply-demand interactions, due to multiple environmental impacts and ability to generate a higher willingness to pay for organic produce.
 So far, the trade‐offs and synergies between food availability, climate change, biodiversity and other land use impacts have only been addressed in the context of conventional production, and the specific characteristics and potentials of organic livestock systems have not been modeled in an integrated effort.
 Such a scenario is particularly interesting to forecast potential shocks to food systems, for instance, fossil fuel price hikes that restrict synthetic input use and transportation that are vital to sourcing animal feed in the conventional sector.

 The Sustainability and Organic Livestock (SOL) project (see Concept Note) seeks to evaluate the potential impact of a global conversion of livestock to organic management on land use change and food availability.
-More specifically, the project will: (i) model the impact of upscaling organic livestock production globally on food availability, climate change, biodiversity and other land use impacts; and (ii) develop scenarios that analyze the trade‐offs and synergies of different levels of organic livestock conversion on food security and the environment.
+More specifically, the project: (i) models the impact of upscaling livestock production globally on food availability, climate change, biodiversity and other land use impacts; and (ii) develops scenarios that analyze the trade‐offs and synergies of different levels of organic conversion on food security and the environment.
 The preliminary results of SOL-m are available here.

 Papers related to some aspects of the SOL-m outcomes were presented to the LCA Conference and the IFOAM Congress in 2014.

 The final outcome of the sustainable livestock modelling is being published by the Royal Society in December 2015.

 The final outcome of the organic conversion scenarios is under review for publication.

 Overview of SOL-m impacts of scenarios on food availability and the environment